nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 "*Yes.
 While Security Only updates are not normally cumulative, to ensure customers are protected, Microsoft is including the mitigations against these vulnerabilities in the February Security Only updates.
 These updates also include the updates for AMD-based devices.*"

-The initial set of Windows patches for Spectre and Meltdown released on January 3 and January 9 had issues on some systems with [older AMD processors](https://www.amd.com/en/corporate/speculative-execution) (AMD Opteron, Athlon and AMD Turion X2 Ultra families) where the system would be put into an unbootable state.
+The initial set of Windows patches for Spectre and Meltdown released on January 3 and January 9 caused systems with [older AMD processors](https://www.amd.com/en/corporate/speculative-execution) (AMD Opteron, Athlon and AMD Turion X2 Ultra families) to be put in an unbootable state.
 Microsoft [temporarily paused the patches on systems with the affected AMD processors](https://support.microsoft.com/en-us/help/4073707/).

-The patches released January 10-19 to resolve the issues on AMD-based systems:
+The patches released on January 10-19 to resolve the issues on AMD-based systems:
 * [KB4073290](https://support.microsoft.com/en-us/help/4073290) - Windows 10 1709
 * [KB4057144](https://support.microsoft.com/en-us/help/4057144) - Windows 10 1703
 * [KB4057142](https://support.microsoft.com/en-us/help/4057142) - Windows 10 1607 / Windows Server 2016